AmElmo/FacialRecognitionApp/readme.md

 ### ✨ Live demo: https://facialrecognitionapp.onrender.com/
+(click on "allow" when asked to use your camera for it to work)

 ## 👀 Overview
 The Facial Expression Recognition Bot is a web app designed to detect and interpret facial expressions in real-time.
 Using machine learning algorithms built on top of TensorFlow JS, the bot can identify a range of emotions across 7 categories: